CodeAssociate/CA.Blocks.DataAccess/Documentation/GettingStarted/getting-started.md

 PM> Install-Package CA.Blocks.MySQLDataAccess -Version x.x.x
 ```

-The second thing you need to do is setup a connection string see [Connection String Examples](../Samples/Connection/Index.md)
+The second thing you need to do is set up a connection string see [Connection String Examples](../Samples/Connection/Index.md)

 Then you will be ready to work with the DataAccess Class

 ### Template example accessing SQL server

-In this example we going to use the data from the local SQL server selecting the data from the sysobjects table and executing the results into the .NET class ExampleSysObjects below
+In this example, we going to use the data from the local SQL server selecting the data from the sysobjects table and executing the results into the .NET class calledExampleSysObjects below

 ``` csharp
     public class ExampleSysObjects